 5 Healthy Ways to Drink Alcohol, According to an Expert

-I’m a firm believer in balance.
+I am a firm believer in balance.
 I exercise five times a week, regularly eat pasta, indulge in dessert, and snack on salad.
 And I can never, ever, pass up a good hot and dirty martini.
 What can I say?
 Everything in moderation.
 Which is why I’ve been overjoyed witnessing the world finally embrace healthy ways to drink alcohol through the sober curious movement—AKA drinking mindfully.

-5 Healthy Ways To Drink Alcohol:
+5 Healthy Ways To Drink Alcohol, According to an Expert:

 1. Drink mindfully